 In interviews Sept.
-8, both Robb MacKie, president and chief executive officer of the American Bakers Association, and Kerwin Brown, president and c.e.o. of the Baking Equipment Manufacturers Association, each lauded the greater focus on finished baked foods at this year’s expo.
+8 during IBIE 2019, Mr. MacKie amd Kerwin Brown, president and c.e.o. of the Baking Equipment Manufacturers Association, each lauded a greater focus on finished baked foods at this year’s expo.

 Mr. MacKie said this year’s show stands “head and shoulders” above where the industry was three years ago.
 He credited Joe Turano, president of Turano Baking Co. and IBIE chairman, for leading an effort to “look at everything again” to upgrade the look and feel of the show.

 “Everyone here is in the baking industry,” Mr. MacKie said.
 “Let’s bring the product in and highlight it.
 I think we put the product front and center again.
 More and more exhibitors have product on display.
 They may be selling a mixer or dough conditioner, but they are closing the story by showing the product and how it ends up being done.
 We’re fortunate to have product that sells itself.”